-If you'd like to participate but don't know where to begin, or you're not quite sure how you to best contribute your time and effort, especially on a work day, here are three ways to lend your support to the efforts happening across the country today.
+If you'd like to participate but don't know where to begin—or you're not quite sure how you can best contribute your time—here are four ways to lend your support to efforts happening across the country.

 Clean out your pantry

-In my house, for whatever reason, by the end of the summer, we end up with a bit of a stockpile of odds and ends.
-Toothbrushes, floss, and mini toothpastes from the year's dentist visits, candy and granola bars left over from this or that road trip or long flight, and more hotel soaps and shampoos than you can shake a stick at.
+By the end of the summer in my house, for whatever reason, we end up with a stockpile of odds and ends.
+Toothbrushes, floss, and mini toothpastes from the year's dentist visits, candy and granola bars left over from this or that road trip, and more hotel soaps and shampoos than you can shake a stick at.

-If you don't live in a city, reach out to local religious organizations and find out when the next time they'll be running a drive for the sorts of items you've collected, and be sure to confirm what items they'll accept.
+If you don't live in a city, reach out to local organizations or religious institutions to find out when they'll next be running a drive for the sorts of items you've collected, and be sure to confirm what items they'll accept.

 Pro Tip: With the Jewish New Year and high holidays just around the corner, many synagogues organize donation drives this time of year.

-On days like like today, while your first inclination may be to find a more obvious or Instagram-worthy act of service, don't underestimate the little things that perhaps only you as a good-deed doer, and the person on the receiving end of your kind act, may notice.
+On days like today, while your first inclination may be to find a more obvious or Instagram-worthy act of service, don't underestimate the little things that perhaps only you and the person on the receiving end of your kind act may notice.

-Give somebody your seat on the subway, buy a hot lunch for somebody who looks like they can use it, or buy a cup of coffee for the person standing in line behind you at your local coffee shop.
-You may even use this day as an excuse to connect with loved ones with a phone call or a surprise visit.
+Give up your seat on the subway, buy a hot lunch for somebody who can use it, or buy a cup of coffee for the person standing in line behind you at a local coffee shop.
+You may even use this day as an excuse to connect with loved ones with a phone call or surprise visit.